arkanadli/article_news_app/README.md

 # Article News App

-your ultimate news companion built with Flutter.
+news article mobile application built with Flutter.
 This repository contains the source code and resources for the Newsify news article app.
-Newsify brings you the latest news and trends in a sleek and efficient Flutter app.
+Newsify brings you the latest news and trends in a sleek and efficient Flutter app with implementing clean architecture.

 ## Tech Used